-Unlike the familiar router-to-range extender network configuration, eero is a WiFi system that uses multiple access points to provide your home with fast, reliable coverage all on a single network.
+Unlike the router-to-range extender network configuration, eero is a WiFi system that uses multiple access points to provide your home with fast, reliable coverage on a single network.

-Range extenders can expand the reach of your existing wireless network.
-This enables you to access the Internet when you’re not close enough to your router to receive a good signal.
-While range extenders can be effective in increasing wireless range, they reduce throughout and create performance issues.
-Range extenders can cut bandwidth in half because they rely on a single wireless radio to both listen for and broadcast data.
+Range extenders expand the reach of your existing wireless network, unfortunately, this comes with performance issues.
+Bandwidth may be cut in half because they rely on a single wireless radio to listen for and broadcast data.
 This results in a slower connection when you’re receiving a WiFi signal from your range extender and can also impact your connection speeds to your router.

-Some range extenders may also need to broadcast an entirely separate network from the one supplied by your router.
-If your original home network has the SSID “Home2848” for example, and your range extender has a different SSID, “Home2848_RPT,” you’ll have to switch between the two networks as you move throughout your home. eero eliminates these hassles by creating a seamless mesh and linking all of your eeros under a single SSID.
-This lets you move freely around your home without being booted offline or stopping to switch between networks.
+Some extenders also have a separate network from the router.
+If your original home network has the SSID “Home2848”, and your range extender has “Home2848_RPT” you’ll have to switch between the networks as you move throughout your home. eero eliminates this by creating a single SSID.

-Once your new system is up and running, your eeros dynamically determine how to pass traffic between your connected devices as efficiently as possible.
-This enables you to access a strong WiFi signal no matter where you are in your home.
-Since eeros have two radios for simultaneously sending and receiving information, they support multiple hops with minimal signal loss.
-Additionally, your eeros can communicate with the cloud to receive instructions and updates.
-This means your eeros are self-updating, self-fixing, and self-improving all the time.
+Once your new system is up and running, your eeros determine how to pass traffic between your connected devices efficiently.
+This enables you to access a strong WiFi signal no matter where you are in your home. eeros can communicate with the cloud to receive instructions and updates, making them self-updating, self-fixing, and self-improving all the time.